MuriithiEric/train-booking/README.md

 ### 🚀 **Let’s Do This!**
 Now, let’s get coding, designing, and having fun as we create the best train booking system ever! 🎉

-Don’t forget to **collaborate** with your team, keep everything organized, and let’s make this journey unforgettable! 🌟
+ **Work** with your peer group, keep everything organized, and let’s make this happen! 🌟

 ---